What to Think About When Replacing an Air Conditioning System

 When the new equipment is up and running, the crew will test it for leaks and to make sure it’s cooling evenly throughout your home.
 They’ll also walk you through your new equipment, including any new thermostats they’ve installed, and talk to you about maintenance.
 This is a great time to get set up on a scheduled maintenance program to keep your new unit running at its best.
 You may also receive important warranty information that must be completed for your unit to be covered.
 Your installer can also walk you through any rebate or loan programs you’re participating in.

 Barineau Heating and Air can recommend the system that fits your home and your budget.
-Book an appointment online or call (850) 580-4029.
+Whether you’re replacing your air conditioning system or need maintenance on your curremt sybook an appointment online or call (850) 580-4029.